Kim And Kanye’s ‘Life And Death Moment’ Has Made Them Homebodies — KimYe Focused On Life, Less Bling And Drama

 As Inquisitr previously reported, Kim Kardashian and KUWTK family members jetted off to Costa Rica for a vacation recently.
 For Kim, the getaway was more therapeutic than anything.
 Kanye was absent, apparently “banned” by his wife; she was afraid they’d get into and argument and didn’t want to there.

-Not only was the Central American destination a time to revive family bonds, but also it was a cleansing moment for Kim.
+Not only was the Central American destination a time to revive family bonds but also it was a cleansing moment for Kim.
 As sources reported, the 36-year-old mother of two — North and Saint West — was the victim of a scary robbery in Paris back in October.

 Kim x North x Mason x Penelope x Reign x Kourt x Scott in Costa Rica yesterday. ???????? pic.twitter.com/e56FJN72aR